 Here’s the central problem raised by the intensification of agricultural production.
-The growth of farm operations–absolute size, number of animals, output, and profitability–allows for economies of scale which appear to benefit farmers.
-On the other hand, farmers increasingly lose direct control over their operations, in particular the ability to oversee closely the day-to-day operation of their farm and the individual behaviors and needs of their animals.
-Traditional farmers, as praised in agrarian thought, used to know their animals on a personal basis, were in the best position to care for them and speak on their behalf, and doing so preserved land, communities and practices (Bruxvoort Lipscomb 2016).
+The growth of farm operations—absolute size, number of animals, output, and profitability—allows for economies of scale which appear to benefit farmers.
+On the other hand, farmers increasingly lose direct control over their operations, in particular the ability to oversee closely the day-to-day operation of their farm and the individual behaviours and needs of their animals.
+Traditional farmers, as praised in agrarian thought, used to know their animals on a personal basis, were in the best position to care for them and speak on their behalf, and doing so preserved land, communities, and practices (Bruxvoort Lipscomb 2016).
 But they have been supplanted or increasingly assisted by a range of technology and technicians over which they have at best limited control.
-The good shepherd’s identity and role are fading, as public opinion increasingly blames farmers–often indiscriminately and sometimes unfairly–for a range of ills from pollution to animal cruelty.
-A large factor in this change is the exponential growth of demand for animal products over the second half of the 20th century in Western countries and, lately, in the emerging, so-called BRIC, countries (Brazil, Russia, India, and China).
+The good shepherd’s identity and role are fading, as public opinion increasingly blames farmers—often indiscriminately and sometimes unfairly—for a range of ills from pollution to animal cruelty.
+A large factor in this change is the exponential growth of demand for animal products over the second half of the twentieth century in Western countries and, lately, in the emerging, so-called BRIC, countries (Brazil, Russia, India, and China).
 These global trends outweigh the slight rise of vegetarianism, and the growing demand for products that comply with stricter welfare standards, in North American and Europe.
 In the United States, concentrated animal feeding operations (CAFOs) are the epitome of industrial systems, and their model is gaining traction in countries like China.

 Let us begin by considering Porcher’s distinction between ‘animal husbandry’ (élevage) and ‘animal productions’.
 Husbandry is a relationship between farmers (éleveurs) and animals, ‘meaningful labor with multiple rationalities—economic, but also relational and identity-based’ (Porcher 2009: 162).
-Industrial (e.g. pig, chicken, rabbit) and intensified (e.g. dairy, veal) productions are the outgrowth of an industrialization process that began mid-19th century with emerging ‘zootechnics’, or science-based breeding and husbandry, which she calls the ‘science of the exploitation of animal machines’.
-Animal husbandry is ‘part of our culture and … is a culture the value and fragility of which we fail to appreciate’ (Porcher 2009: 162).
+Industrial (e.g. pig, chicken, rabbit) and intensified (e.g. dairy, veal) productions are the outgrowth of an industrialization process that began in the mid-nineteenth century with emerging ‘zootechnics’, or science-based breeding and husbandry, which she calls the ‘science of the exploitation of animal machines’.
+Animal husbandry is ‘part of our culture and . . . is a culture the value and fragility of which we fail to appreciate’ (Porcher 2009: 162).
 In contrast, animal productions lack culture or history.
 The distinction yields two distinct triads: animal-farmer-husbandry vs. product-production-producer.
 The latter generates a tension between livestock animals being individuals (incidentally presented as such for advertising purposes) and their treatment and perception as products (Porcher 2009: 163).

 Much of Porcher’s sociological fieldwork is about the ‘lived subjective experience of labor’ of human workers, in particular their suffering, which results from the suffering that the industry expects them to inflict on animals for the sake of efficiency, the necessity of inflicting or tolerating death (whether in slaughterhouses or on farms), and their public image (critics of animal productions end up blaming animal farming as a whole).
 For instance, Pascale Molinier and Porcher emphasize the suffering stemming from ‘lack of recognition’ for workers on an industrial pig farm, from ‘their boss, the farmers’ assisting team (veterinarians and technicians), consumers and, broadly, co-citizens who seemingly perceive the job of pig farmer as dirty work’ (Molinier and Porcher 2006: 6).
 Pigs and farmers experience ‘shared suffering’ (Porcher 2011b).